Are you sure it's not all in the head? Read these fascinating facts on how your brain is messing with you.

 Here are some psychological twists that might lead you off course at times.

 In today’s world of social media and the internet, we are surrounded by thousands of opinions.
-Everyone has a say and wants to be heard.
-We are vulnerable to some cognitive biases that derail us from thinking objectively and taking correct decisions.
+Everyone has a say and wants to be heard, yet we are vulnerable to confirmation bias.

 How often have you found yourself guilty of playing the blame game?
 Can you recall these lines: